Via Etnea, 292, 95131 Catania CT, Italy

 In the 1960s, this expanded to include a variety of birds, ducks, swans, peacocks, reptiles, snakes, monkeys, and even elephants, symbolising Catania's connection to nature (we'll cover the story of the elephants below).

-1. Places you should definitely visit in Villa Bellini
+1. Places you should definitely visit inside Villa Bellini, Catania

 2. The Elephants of Villa Bellini: Tony and Menelik's Stories (with photos)